axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/configuring-macros/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

 The {{% param "product.abbrev" %}} application allows you to define message templates, and reference them from every object that can use a template.
 Templates can include strings, macros (for example, date, the hostname, and so on), and template functions.
 For example, you can use templates to create standard message formats or filenames.
-For a list of macros available in {{% param "product.name" %}}, see {{% xref "/docs/chapter-manipulating-messages/customizing-message-format/reference-macros/_index.md" %}}.{{% conditional-text include-if="pe" %}} For the macros of the syslog-ng Agent for Windows application, see <span></span>.{{% /conditional-text %}} Fields from the structured data (SD) part of messages using the new IETF-syslog standard can also be used as macros.
+For a list of macros available in {{% param "product.name" %}}, see {{% xref "/docs/chapter-manipulating-messages/customizing-message-format/reference-macros/_index.md" %}}.
+Fields from the structured data (SD) part of messages using the new IETF-syslog standard can also be used as macros.

 ## Declaration: